BC-SECURITY/Twilio-Plugin/README.md

 # Twilio-Plugin
-The Twilio Plugin is meant to show the possibilities of the Hooks feature implemented in Empire 4.1.
+The Twilio Plugin is meant to showcase the event-based features of Empire plugins.
-It isn't particularly useful in its current state.
 It sends a text message every time an agent connects.

 ## Install
 Prerequisites:
-- Empire >=4.1.0
+- Empire >=6.0.0

-1. Add twilioplugin.py to the plugins folder of Empire.
+1. Install via Starkiller plugin marketplace
 2. `poetry add twilio`

 ## Usage